lance27866854/Eye-Direction-Detector-for-mobile-devices/README.md

 ## Conclusion

-Here are our contribution: (1) we setup a complete dataset including 249 videos from 33 people.
+(1) we setup a complete dataset including 249 videos from 33 people.
 The characteristics of our dataset are the occlusions on faces and the variable light condition.
-In comparason to benchmark dataset, we focus on the applicability for mobile devices.
-(2) we built a computational process including the refinement on the region proposal mentioned in [7] and the classifier in [10].
+In comparason to benchmark dataset, we focus on the applicability for mobile devices. <br>
+(2) we built a computational process including the refinement on the region proposal mentioned in [7] and the classifier in [10]. <br>
 (3) we designed 3 different data augmentation methods and proof its efficacy by our experiments.

 ## References